MicrosoftDocs/cognitive-toolkit-docs/articles/Using-CNTK-with-Keras.md

 •	The following operations are currently not supported in the beta release.

-> Gradient as symbolic ops, masking on recurrent layer, padding with non-specified shape (to use the CNTK backend in Keras with padding, please specify a well-defined input shape), convolution with dilation, randomness op across batch axis, few backend APIs such as reverse, top_k, ctc, map, foldl, foldr, etc.
+> Gradient as symbolic ops, stateful recurrent layer, masking on recurrent layer, padding with non-specified shape (to use the CNTK backend in Keras with padding, please specify a well-defined input shape), convolution with dilation, randomness op across batch axis, few backend APIs such as reverse, top_k, ctc, map, foldl, foldr, etc.